 | Change from 2023–2024 peak | −1.00% (four 0.25% cuts) |

 The prime rate has not changed since June 2025, when the Fed made its fourth and most recent quarter-point cut.
+As of June 25, 2026, that rate is still the benchmark for most variable APR pricing tied to prime.
 The FOMC has been on hold since then, waiting for further inflation progress before acting again.

 How the Prime Rate Affects Your Rates